thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-10-how-to-create-a-spring-boot-application-using-kotlin.md

 ---

 Now, using the command prompt you can initialize the application using the **gradle bootrun** command using [Gradle](https://gradle.org/).
-After the execution you will see the success message referring to the initialization from an embedded Apache Tomcat.
+After the execution, you will see the success message referring to the initialization from an embedded Apache Tomcat.

 **
 <==========---> 80% EXECUTING [1m 40s]